 Roles and responsibilities in the EGI ecosystem

-Next to the EGI Platforms (currently, EGI Core Infrastructure, EGI Cloud Infrastructure and EGI Collaboration) there are a number of Community Platforms that need to be managed in an appropriate way.
-While EGI is faced with the same issues and challenges as any other stakeholder of Community Platforms, these are mostly internal concerns to EGI as far as EGI’s relationship with its Research Communities and their Technology Providers are affected.
+Next to the EGI Platforms (currently, EGI Core Infrastructure, EGI Cloud Infrastructure and EGI Collaboration Platforms) there are a number of Community Platforms that need to be managed in an appropriate way.
+The Actor roles described in the previous section apply to all stakeholders, although differing across platforms.
+For example, Resource Infrastructure Providers will deploy and operate Community Platforms that directly integrate with the EGI Core Infrastructure Platform (Figure 3).
+However, Research Communities themselves typically assume these roles for their Community Platforms deployed on top of the EGI Cloud Infrastructure Platform (Figure 4).